CodeURJC-DAW-2023-24/webapp10/README.md

 ## 🤖 Algorithm or Advanced Query
 In our web application we use this algorithms:
-   - **Roulette Algorithm**: To let the users play to the roulette we use an algorithm that chooses one random number from the 36           numbers of the roulette
+   - **Roulette Algorithm**: in order for users to play roulette correctly, an algorithm will be used to choose a random number out of the 36 that make up the roulette wheel.
+   - **Horse Racing Algorithm**: the application will use an algorithm that simulates a horse racing, making one of all the competitors the winner.